Warning: Do not read this blog on an empty stomach!

 Having a business selling food online is no longer meant only for restaurants and caterers.
 Several small businesses have been set up in the past year by cooking enthusiasts and food lovers.

 In this blog, we explain everything you need to know to start an online food business and share inspiring stories of food entrepreneurs across the country!

 Impact of lockdown on food delivery businesses

-Last year, several restaurants shut shop due to lockdown restrictions, and many more resorted to taking away food orders only.
-Big food delivery giants like Swiggy and Zomato saw a major drop in orders by 70% during the lockdown, restaurants faced huge losses due to low orders, and jobs vanished overnight.
+During the pandemic, several restaurants shut shop due to lockdown restrictions, and many more resorted to taking away food orders only.
+Big food delivery giants like Swiggy and Zomato saw a major drop in their orders by 70% during the lockdown, restaurants faced huge losses due to low orders, and jobs vanished overnight.

 However, there was a silver lining – the rise of home chefs.

 Food delivery vs dining out: the rise of ordering food online

 According to a Gallup Poll, 72% of customers prefer to go with the food delivery option because they don’t want to get out of the comfort of their home, and 41% just want to avoid going outside because of bad weather.

 With the second wave hitting India, once again, customers are opening apps to order food online, rather than go out to eat.

 Street food took the biggest hit when the lockdown struck.
 However, they did not waste time adapting to the online food delivery space and quickly began to sell food using third-party delivery apps or setting up their own WhatsApp groups and online stores.